 In terms of accessibility, the I-Pace uses standard, front-hinged doors, with 4 flanking the vehicle and a boot at the rear.
 Opening of the doors is a manual operation (not quite the automated, falcon door, Tesla Model-X experience), but that doesn’t mean the I-Pace lacks tricks of its own.
 The door handles are concealed flush within the door, reducing aerodynamic drag when on the move and only presenting themselves when required.
 A puddle light projection, including the important Jaguar name, is emitted from beneath, aiding night time accessibility and increasing the sense of occasion.

-5 seats fill the spacious cabin, with a large boot taking up the rear most section of interior.
-It’s safe to say then, that as an automotive manufacturer, Jaguar have stuck to their guns and designed a car in their traditional way – sticking to well proven methods and layouts to create an interior instantly comparable with the rest of their modern fleet.
-A (very) small ‘frunk’ underneath the bonnet is perhaps the only quirk afforded by the use of electric motors, with room for a shoe box or two should the main boot prove insufficient.
+5 seats fill the spacious cabin, with a large boot taking up the rearmost section of the interior.
+It’s safe to say then, that as an automotive manufacturer, Jaguar has stuck to their guns and designed a car in their traditional way – sticking to well-proven methods and layouts to create an interior instantly comparable with the rest of their modern fleet.
+A (very) small ‘frunk’ underneath the bonnet is perhaps the only quirk afforded by the use of electric motors, with room for a shoebox or two should the main boot prove insufficient.